Ulva Seaweed is used for Rare Earth Mineral Extraction.

 Ulva Sea Farms UK is offering the opportunity to harness rare earth elements from the seas around us, working with other stakeholders in the REE industry, both here in the UK and abroad.

 Our methods of growing macroalgae, both Ulva and other seaweeds, are well-suited to the capture of REE particles.
 The process is cost-effective and environmentally friendly.
+Please watch the video below for more details.

 For more information about our services, REE capture and extraction, please email us directly ulvaseafarms@email.com